Adam Bergmark Wiberg

-Adam Bergmark Wiberg (born 7 May 1997) is a Swedish footballer who plays for Öster as a forward.
+Adam Bergmark Wiberg (born 7 May 1997) is a Swedish footballer who plays for South Korean club Chungnam Asan as a forward.

 Club career

+In January 2019, Bergmark Wiberg joined Djurgården from Gefle.

 After initially joining Öster on loan, on 22 June 2022 Bergmark Wiberg moved to the club permanently and signed a contract until 2024.

 Personal life

 Adam Bergmark Wiberg's grandfather is the Swedish football legend Orvar Bergmark.
 His cousin Niclas Bergmark plays for Örebro SK.